hack4mer/s3-lambda-img/README.md

 # S3 Lambda Image Optimizer

-A Lambda funtion to resize, optimize and save S3 images in realtime
+A Lambda function to resize, optimize and save S3 images in real-time

 ### What it does
 * Takes image's S3 path form URI